 I love to bring people together and to hear what they’ve got to share with each other.
 So I am always involved as an organizer or promoter of local community events.

-Being a juggler, I always seem to have three things in the air.
+Being a juggler, I always seem to have at least three things in the air.
 Right now I’m:

 Since 1993, I have volunteered for Seattle arts events like Fremont’s Moisture Festival, Honk Fest West, the Fremont Solstice Parade, Bumbershoot, and the World Rhythm Festival (I also served for two years as a board member for the Seattle World Percussion Society, the organization that stages the festival, which used to draw as many as 10,000 rhythm enthusiasts to the Seattle Center every spring).